huangzehao/SCN_Matlab/README.md

 Matlab

 # Training Code
-I implemented the training code by caffe, please check my caffe repository, than you!
+I implemented the training code by caffe, and I will share it on github until I finish my test, than you!

 Please cite [1] if you use this code in your work, thank you!